Índice INGAR methodology — v1.4

 Asking prices, not transaction prices

-All prices in the index are asking prices: what the seller requests in the listing, not the final sale price.
-The last known price of each listing is used.
-Declared limitation: within-listing price changes are only partially captured, because re-publication of a listing resets its history.
+All prices in the index are asking prices: what the seller requests in the offer, not the final sale price.
+The last known price of each offer is used.
+Declared limitation: price changes within the same offer are only partially captured, because re-publication of an offer resets its history.

 The only exception is estimated capital appreciation, which incorporates transaction data (INE + DGI) and is therefore labeled and published as a separate metric.